Audit of industrial systems

 Cybersecurity of industrial systems

-Industrial system architectures have undergone major transformations in recent decades.
-Today, they are highly computerized and interconnected with traditional information systems (industry 3.0), and even with the Internet (industry 4.0).
-While functional security (or safety) is a well-mastered issue, industrial systems are now exposed to the same cyber threats as traditional information systems.
+The architectures of industrial systems have undergone major transformations in recent decades.
+Today, they are highly computerized and interconnected with conventional information systems (industry 3.0), and even with the Internet (industry 4.0).
+While functional safety is a well-established issue, industrial systems are now exposed to the same cyber threats as conventional information systems.

-The consequences can nevertheless be potentially dramatic: pipeline rupture, water pollution, tramway derailment, sabotage of a nuclear reactor, etc.
+Nevertheless, the consequences can be potentially dramatic: pipeline ruptures, water pollution, tramway derailments, sabotage of a nuclear reactor, and so on.

-The support of industrial actors has become a necessity, in order to raise awareness of cybersecurity risks among a potentially unaware population.
-In this sense, the SSI audit is an efficient way to evaluate the security level of an industrial system and its associated control devices.
-Industrial systems rely on IT technologies (control systems) but also on non-standard components (PLCs) which have a high availability risk.
+It has become necessary to support the actors of the industrial world in order to raise the awareness of a potentially uninformed population to the risks linked to cybersecurity.
+In this sense, the SSI audit is an effective way of assessing the level of security of an industrial system and its associated control devices.
+Industrial systems are based on IT technologies (control systems), but also on non-standard components (PLCs), with a high risk of compromising availability.

-In carrying out industrial system audits, Synetis uses a global, structured and pragmatic approach to take into account the organizational and technical constraints of your production environment (equipment sensitivity, diversity of entry points, partitioning of industrial networks, specificity of technologies, management of obsolescence) and focuses in particular on verifying both organizational and technical security measures, as well as the exposure of industrial networks to the risks of cyber intrusion.
+When it comes to auditing industrial systems, Synetis takes a global, structured and pragmatic approach.takes into account the organizational and technical constraints of your production environment (sensitivity of equipment, diversity of entry points, partitioning of industrial networks, specificity of technologies, obsolescence management), and in particular verifies both organizational and technical security measures, as well as the exposure of industrial networks to the risks of cyber intrusion.

-Synetis uses the ANSSI guides relating to the cybersecurity of industrial systems to address potential industrial risks.
-In its approach, Synetis checks the following points (non-exhaustive list):
+Faced with potential industrial risks, Synetis uses the ANSSI guides relating to the cybersecurity of industrial systems.
+In its approach, Synetis focuses on the following points (non-exhaustive list):

 • Document management ;